seji-x/Sales-system/README.md

-# Web project for the end of the semester
+Web project for the end of the semester

-Web project (fun)
+almost fully functional
+but bad for the interface :D